Context Health

 No. Claude HUD uses Claude Code's native statusline API, so it stays inside your existing terminal session.

-It is most useful for people running longer Claude Code sessions, multi-agent workflows, or large edits where losing state visibility is expensive.
+It is best for heavy Claude Code users running long sessions, multi-agent workflows, or large edits where losing state visibility is expensive.